The National Emphysema/COPD Association

-Although COPD is the third leading cause of death in the US, and back in 2007 patients and physicians were uninformed about the disease.
+Although COPD is the third leading cause of death by disease in the US today, in 2007 patients and physicians were uninformed about the disease.
 46% of primary care physicians were unaware of any COPD guidelines before the release of the National Survey to Identify Unmet Medical Needs Among COPD Patients.

 Beresford Research designed a sophisticated weave of research methodology, including focus groups, three surveys, and an innovative outreach program to access COPD patients, pulmonologists, primary care physicians and respiratory therapists.
 To increase awareness of the diagnosis among patients and providers, we tapped nine different participant sources and used in-person, online and print surveys with over 1,900 people closely associated with the disease.